Storm21CH/ArgonNX-SE/README.md

 ## How can it be immutable?

-When Argon NX is injected, it automatically launches the `payload.bin` loacted at `argon` directory on your SD Card root.

-If `payload.bin` is not present or VOLUME DOWN button is pressed on payload injection, Argon NX will list all payloads located at `argon/payloads`, and you will be able to select one of them to launch it.
+When Argon NX is injected, Argon NX will list all payloads located at `argon/payloads`, and you will be able to select one of them to launch it.

 ## Features

-- **Autolaunch/autochainload** the payload named `payload.bin` inside `argon` directory in your sd card root.
-- If `argon/payload.bin` is not found or `VOLUME_DOWN_BUTTON` is held during ArgonNX injection, ArgonNX will list all the payloads located at `argon/payloads`, so you can select one of them to launch it.
+ArgonNX will list all the payloads located at `argon/payloads`, so you can select one of them to launch it.
 - **Customize payloads' logos**. **Logos must be smaller or equal than 280x280** (See About BMP format section).
 Example:

 ```